Spin dynamics of moving bodies in rotating black hole spacetimes: Representations of spin evolution

 \subsection{Comoving and zero 3-momentum frames}

-In the FMP SSC the centroid is measured in the frame with four velocity $ u^{a}$, i.e. which comoves with it.
-The centroid is not unique but we can choose one of them, for instance that which moves along a non-helical trajectory.\ In the TD SSC the center of mass is unique and measured in the zero 3-momentum frame with four velocity $p^{a}/M$.
-The comoving indicative refers to that observer which moves along the chosen centroid worldline, i.e. it has the four velocity $u^{a}$.
-The zero 3-momentum observer has the four velocity $p^{a}/M$.
+In the TD SSC, the center of mass is unique and measured in the zero 3-momentum frame with four velocity $p^{a}/M$.
+On the other hand the four velocity of the centroid is $u^{a}$.
+The comoving indicative will refer to that observer which moves along the centroid worldline.
+The spin dynamics will be described in both the zero 3-momentum and the comoving observer's frames.
+The velocity of the chosen observer will be denoted by $U$.

-Neither the different centroid four velocities nor $p^{a}/M$ are given analytically.
-Below we will refer to these three kinds of four velocities by the notation $U$, i.e. $U=u$ (in FMP or in TD SSCs) or $U=p^{a}/M$ (in TD\ SSC).
 The comoving and zero 3-momentum observers' frames will be set up from the frames of the static and the zero angular momentum observers by an instantaneous Lorentz-boost knowing $U$ numerically.

 The comoving and zero 3-momentum frames (hereafter unanimously referred as $ U $-frame) obtained from the SO frame are given by